strongloop-archive/strong-gateway-demo/README.md

-This demo contains a two-part tutorial and an example app for the [StrongLoop API Gateway](http://docs.strongloop.com/display/LGW/StrongLoop+API+Gateway), which we'll refer to as "API gateway" from here on.
+This demo contains a two-part tutorial and an example app for the [StrongLoop API Gateway](http://docs.strongloop.com/display/LGW/StrongLoop+API+Gateway), which we'll refer to as *auth server* from here on.

 - [Overview](#overview)
 - [Setup](#setup)